isontheline/pro.webssh.net/documentation/src/docs/support.md

 # Support

+??? tip "Unable to connect to your server using WebSSH 27.4?"
+    Please check that your server is not vulnerable to the [Terrapin Attack](/documentation/help/SSH/terrapin-attack/) flaw.

 !!! abstract "All the help you need when you need it"
     ![isontheline maintainer of WebSSH](https://avatars.githubusercontent.com/u/44212923?v=4){ align=left width=130 }